-(Click on the picture and enlarge the resulting window to get a larger version of it:)
+(Click on the picture and enlarge the resulting window to get a magnified version of it:)

-News Flash: Matt Bergkoetter won the Synopsis 2013 Robert S. Hilbert Memorial Optical Design Competition.
-His project, "Extended Depth of Field in an Intrinsically Wavefront-Encoded Biometric Iris Camera" earned him a $1,000.00 prize.
-He is the fourth student in our group to win this prize, along with Matt Bolcar, Manuel Guizar-Sicairos and Dustin Moore.
+Scott Paine won third place in the Synopsis 2015 Robert S. Hilbert Memorial Optical Design Competition.
+His project, "Wide Angle Climbing Camera" earned him a $1,000.00 prize.
+He is the fifth student in our group to win this prize, along with Matt Bolcar, Manuel Guizar-Sicairos, Dustin Moore, and Matt Bergkoetter.

 (PDFs of these papers can be downloaded from our web site after clicking on the Publications box to the left.)